UV Laser vs Fibre Laser Engraver: What's the Difference?

 Definition of UV Laser

 First, a 1064 nm laser is converted into a 355 nm laser through two crystals.
-Then, the 355 nm beam then breaks down bonds directly using a photolytic degradation process.
+Then, the 355 nm beam breaks down bonds directly using a photolytic degradation process.
 This process is known as “cold marking” because it does not burn surface areas and uses minimal heat stress.
 KEYENCE’s UV laser marking machine is the 3-Axis UV Laser MD-U Series.

 Definition of Fibre Laser

-A fibre laser is a laser with an infrared laser with a wavelength of 1090 nm.
+A fibre laser is an infrared laser with a wavelength of 1090 nm.
 The fibre laser uses heat to cut, engrave, mark, etch, and remove burr.
-KEYENCE’s fibre laser marking machine is the 3-Axis Fibre Laser MD-F Series.
+Fibre lasers work great with metals and can be a more affordable option.
+Widely used for deep engravings and many other production processes, fibre lasers are a go-to choice for many manufacturers.

 Benefits of UV Laser